Wednesday, March 25, 2026

 Early horses discovered at Hagerman

-At Florissant Fossil Beds NM, CO, a muddy lake preserved a lot of insects, and the bottom, 10 feet of huge redwoods, but the tops of the trees were lost.
+At Florissant Fossil Beds NM, CO, a muddy lake preserved so many insects that the site has drawn paleontologists from all over the world.
+Volcanic mudflows preserved Giant redwood stumps from 34 million years ago, but the tops of the trees were lost.

-At Agate Fossil Beds NM in NE, drought brought layers and layers of carnivores and their prey to die by the same water hole (we especially liked the “Hell Pig”).
+At Agate Fossil Beds NM in NE, a huge drought between 19 adn 21 million years ago brought carnivores and their prey to die by the same watering holes, trapping and preserving them in the mud (we especially liked the “Hell Pig”).

 A salt lick in Big Bone Lick, KY, brought a similar array of giant mammals to the same location creating layers of fossilized bones.